 At Turning Leaf Therapy, LLC, we provide trauma-informed psychotherapy and assessment services for children, adolescents, and adults.
 While each clinician has her own specialties and approach, the clients who find our practice to be a good fit for them typically are struggling with difficult experiences from the past that continue to cause distress in the present.
 Our comprehensive psychotherapy services also include help for difficulties related to:

-Contact Us Contact our Assistant Clinical Director, Katie Fries, by calling us at 215-399-4128or fill out the CONTACTform.
+Contact Us Contact our Intake Coordinator, Michelle Matthews, by calling us at 215-399-4128or fill out the CONTACTform.

 Discuss Preferences, Availability, and Payment Information During your initial call, please tell us a little about what brings you in so that we can help ensure the best client-therapist fit.
 We will also discuss scheduling availability, preferences, and fees/insurance information.
 Please have your health insurance information available.